Heritage Ponds for communities and wildlife

 Key outputs

-• A digitised LiDAR map of the heritage ponds throughout Kent Downs National Landscape.
+• A mapping portal including the overlay of 1st and 2nd edition OS, 1m LiDAR and modern aerial views of the heritage ponds and pond sites throughout Kent Downs National Landscape.

-• A key dataset to be used for varied conservation and restoration work.
+• A key dataset that feeds into Kent County Council's Heritage Environment Record database and can be used for varied conservation and restoration work.

-• 6-10 ponds restored throughout the duration of the project.
+• 20 ponds across the Kent Downs restored throughout the duration of the project for wildlife.

 • One critical blueprint for recording and restoring culturally and ecologically signficiant habitat for a protected area.